-Optimize existing drying installations for seed and grain
+Optimize existing drying installations

 At various seed drying companies the seed is dried in boxes placed in rows on air ducts.
 The ducts can be situated inside the floor or laying with so-called skids on top of the floor.
 In general the boxes are stacked 1 high and are always dried from below.
 One or more high pressure fans blowing air in a central corridor.
 Through this central corridor is the air is distributed over the ducts.
 Each duct is equipped with a slide to close.
 A central oil- or gas burner heats up all the air on to the same temperature.

 Because the air from the central corridor is often not well distributed, the drying between rows will not be equally.
 Boxes in certain rows receive more air than other rows and will dry faster.
 The more rows connected to the central corridor, the larger the differences in drying between the rows.

 Condensation in the top layer of the box because of high initial temperature at little amount of air:

 Wet and dry boxes be ventilated with the same (hot) air.
 In the event of wet boxes, the hot air will absorb a lot of moisture at the bottom, but because of cooling will be saturated at the upper layers.
 In case of too little air, the absorbed moisture will condensate and return on the seed.
 This seed will ultimately form an impenetrable layer that stops the drying process.
 In the event of a row with a shotage of air, this problem will occur more quickly.